hawkeye64/quasar-ui-qverticalexpansionitem/demo/src/markdown/markdown.md

 QVerticalExpansionItem
 ===

-**QVerticalExpansionItem** is a component for managing a group of Vertical Expansion tab panels in your Quasar application.
+**QVerticalExpansionItem** along with **QVerticalExpansionGroup** are components for managing a group of Vertical Expansion tab panels in your Quasar application.

 # Installation Types